Getting Started with PAT

-The course is delivered in online mode and consists of one Module and one Learning Assurance Task (analyse a PAT report).
-The module is interactive and participants work through examples and activities to build skills and knowledge.
+The course lessons are interactive, and participants work through examples and activities to build skills and knowledge.

-The content explains PAT terminology, describes the aspects and purpose of different report types and analyses a learning domain.
-Participants will learn how to analyse a report and to apply targeted teaching strategies to improve student learning.
-Participants will then be required to apply this knowledge in their own context.
+The content explains PAT terminology and theory.
+Participants will learn about four different types of PAT reports and how to read them.
+Participants will then be required to apply this knowledge to their own school context.

 On successful completion of the course, participants will receive an ACER certificate of achievement.

 Resources: Participants need to have access to PAT and the OARS system